7 Things to Do (or Not Do) After an Accident

 3) Seek treatment

-Oftentimes an accident happens extremely quickly.
-This is especially true in motor vehicle accidents.
-Things happen so fast that you don’t have time to process what happened.
-This might make you feel fine after even a very bad accident.
+Accidents often happen extremely quickly.
+This is especially true of motor vehicle accidents.
+Things happen so fast that you don’t have time to process what occurred.
+This might make you feel fine even after a very bad accident.

-It’s dangerous to refuse medical help now.
-Your body will have extra adrenaline coursing through it, masking any pain that might be under the surface.
-Go to the hospital or a doctor if it’s suggested.
-If you don’t go the day of, seek treatment soon after.
+It’s dangerous to refuse medical help.
+Your body will have adrenaline coursing through it, masking any pain that might be under the surface.
+Go to the hospital or see a doctor if it’s suggested.
+If you don’t go the day of the accident, seek treatment soon after.
 Don’t be stubborn and wait.

 4) Listen to Your Doctor

-This may seem obvious, but if the doctor thinks that it’s best that you go to therapy three times a week for three months, make every appointment.
-Don’t think that, just because your back is feeling a little better, you’re done.
+This may seem obvious, but if the doctor thinks it’s best for you to go to therapy three times a week for three months, make every appointment.
+Don’t think that just because your back is feeling a little better, you’re done.
 Injuries don’t often work like that.
 Complete every treatment.

 5) Consult with an Attorney

-Every accident doesn’t mean a lawsuit, but it’s a good idea to speak with a personal injury attorney to discuss your accident.
-Some warrant legal action, some don’t.
-However, avoid doing so frivolously.
-If you rear-ended a stopped car because you were sending a text, don’t think you can sue that car in front of you for your injury.
+Not every accident means a lawsuit, but it’s a good idea to speak with a personal injury attorney to discuss your case.
+Some warrant legal action; some don’t.
+However, avoid pursuing legal action frivolously.
+If you rear-ended a stopped car because you were sending a text, don’t think you can sue the driver in front of you for your injuries.

-For some, an accident may just mean a couple of days off of their desk job and then back to work.
-For others who may be more seriously injured or whose job may involve physical labor, it can be weeks or months of lost wages.
-Some even lose their job because they’re no longer able to work.
+For some, an accident may just mean a couple of days off from their desk job before going back to work.
+For others who are more seriously injured or whose jobs involve physical labor, it can mean weeks or months of lost wages.
+Some even lose their jobs because they are no longer able to work.
 Take a good look at how much you need to get by.
 If you have some savings tucked away, good for you.
-If you’ve been living paycheck to paycheck, it might be time to see if a friend, relative, bank, or lawsuit funding company can get you a loan to get by.
+If you’ve been living paycheck to paycheck, it might be time to see if a friend, relative, bank, or lawsuit funding company can provide a loan to help you get by.

 Check out our article on how to recover financially after a car accident.